- Business Feng Shui

 * Traditional Chinese stroke calculation is based on Kang Xi Dictionary whereas Simplified Chinese is not

-First based on bazi reading, a child have not entered his or her 10-Year Luck Pillar 十年大运.
-Secondly your baby Chinese name will frequently be address by grandparents, relatives and other elder, this carries the “invisible” help.
-Lastly the most important reason to counter any imbalance or disharmony or deficiency in your child birth’s profile.
+First based on bazi reading perspective your child have not entered his or her 10-Year Luck Pillar 十年大运.
+Secondly your baby Chinese name will be frequently be “called” by grandparents, relatives or other elderlies, this carries the “invisible” help needed.
+Lastly the most important reason is to counter any imbalance or disharmony or deficiency in your child birth’s profile.

 Details for Auspicious Chinese name submission by email

 b.
 Solar (English) calendar of child’s birth date & time (No need to adjust to Singapore local time)

 d.
 Any fixed family jia pu “家谱” for the 2nd character.
 Please let me know if i can substitute your “jia pu” character if it is found unsuitable for your child.

 e.
 Preference for “2 or 3” Chinese character name including surname – must choose one

 f.
 Your preference for Simplified or Traditional Chinese character for stroke computation – Must choose one